chrismalcolm/jspec/README.md

 * [placeholder](#placeholder)

 ### JSPEC Capture
-A JSPEC capture can match with a group of JSON entities.
+A JSPEC capture can match with a group of JSON elements.
 Captures can only appear in objects or arrays.
 They are listed here as follows:
 * [object capture](#object-capture)
 * [array capture](#array-capture)